plainsimpledot/HIP/00YZ-au-frequency-plan-choice.md

 ## Summary

-This Helium Improvement Proposal is designed to allow the investors in the Helium network in Australia to have a voice in determining the best frequency plan for the country, as was promised by the Helium Foundation in early 2022.
+This Helium Improvement Proposal is designed to allow the investors in the Helium network in Australia to have a voice in determining the best frequency plan for the country, as was originaly proposed by the Helium Foundation in early 2022.
 This brings the region in line with the Helium IOT POC Roadmap.

 ## Motivation

 On 17 November 2022, the Helium Foundation made the decision to move Australia to a hybrid AS923/AU915 frequency.
-This decision was made without any HIP or due process which goes against Helium governance and is in conflict with promises made previously in regard to the frequency plan.
+This decision was made without any HIP or due process which goes against Helium governance and is in conflict with promises made previously.

 The reasoning given related to a footnote inserted in a LORA Alliance document by an industry player which the Alliance themselves have confirmed in no way reflects the LORA Alliance official stance.